Large Star/Rose Extra Dimension with Small Leaves/Petals: Conclusion Perspectives

 We also want to discuss some perspectives for future investigations.
-As a follow-up of the present work, it would be important to study the unitarity constraints on our models, since a low gravity scale is known to need a UV completion at a scale lower than the higher-dimensional Planck scale in standard ADD models with a toroidal compactification \cite{Atkins:2010re, Antoniadis:2011bi}.
+As a follow-up of the present work, it would be important to study the unitarity constraints on our models, since a low gravity scale is known to need a UV-completion at a scale lower than the higher-dimensional Planck scale in standard ADD models with a toroidal compactification \cite{Atkins:2010re, Antoniadis:2011bi}.
 It is also important to see how the mechanism to produce small neutrino masses is influenced by adding bulk and brane-localized Majorana mass terms, in the way of Ref.~\cite{Dienes:1998sb}.
-Moreover, strongly coupled gravity at the TeV scale may generate dangerous brane-localized higher-dimensional operators inducing proton decay, large Majorana neutrino masses and Flavor Changing Neutral Currents (FCNCs) \cite{Antoniadis:1998ig}.
-Without knowledge of the UV completion, we cannot know if these operators are naturally suppressed.
-If this is not the case, the natural value of their Wilson coefficients are suppressed only by the TeV scale and one has to add new ingredients to the scenarii to forbid them, like gauging some global symmetries of the SM as the baryon and lepton numbers \cite{Perez:2015rza} and other flavor symmetries \cite{Berezhiani:1998wt, ArkaniHamed:1998sj, ArkaniHamed:1999yy}.
+Moreover, strongly coupled gravity at the TeV-scale may generate dangerous brane-localized higher-dimensional operators inducing proton decay, large Majorana neutrino masses and flavor changing neutral currents (FCNC's) \cite{Antoniadis:1998ig}.
+Without knowledge of the UV-completion, we cannot know if these operators are naturally suppressed.
+If this is not the case, the natural value of their Wilson coefficients are suppressed only by the TeV-scale and one has to add new ingredients to the scenarii to forbid them, like gauging some global symmetries of the SM as the baryon and lepton numbers \cite{Perez:2015rza} and other flavor symmetries \cite{Berezhiani:1998wt, ArkaniHamed:1998sj, ArkaniHamed:1999yy}.\\